Impact at CLIPI

 Moving Forward

-Carlyle’s impact also extended to his roles as a Commissioner for the Tahoe Regional Planning Agency, where he helped protect Lake Tahoe’s resources, and the Los Angeles Community Redevelopment Agency, overseeing affordable housing programs.
-He founded several nonprofits, including People for Parks, which championed open space preservation and secured over $1 billion for parks in Los Angeles.
+Hall also served as Commissioner for the Tahoe Regional Planning Agency, guarding Lake Tahoe’s unique resources, and for the Los Angeles Community Redevelopment Agency, overseeing its affordable housing programs.
+He founded several nonprofits, including People for Parks, which championed public recreation and open space preservation and played a key role in securing almost $1 billion in voter-approved monies for public parks and recreation in Los Angeles.

 Moving Forward